 To confirm that the gauges are consistent between the two ribbons, we calculate the quantum distance D according to Eq.
-(58), and find that it is zero to numerical accuracy.
+(57) and find that it is zero to numerical accuracy.
 Since there is a single WF per cell, gauge consistency means that the WFs deep inside the two ribbons are the same up to an overall phase factor.
 The site amplitudes of one such interior WF are listed in Table II.

-Recall that the HW method is not guaranteed to yield consistent gauges for two differently oriented ribbons of a generic model.
+Recall that the transverse-first nested Wannier construction is not guaranteed to yield consistent gauges for two differently oriented ribbons of a generic model.
 The reason why it does so for this particular model is the following.
 In addition to spatial inversion, the model has time-reversal symmetry, and in the presence of both symmetries the k-space Berry curvature of each band vanishes identically.
-Since the curvature is the curl of the connection, it follows that both the x and y components of the Berry connection can be chosen to be constant.
-Moreover, these constant values are a measure of the electric polarization, which vanishes here.
-Thus, in this case of a single occupied band with inversion and time-reversal symmetry, there is a unique "natural"
+Since the curvature is the curl of the connection, it follows that both the x and y components of the Berry connection can be chosen to be